Kamarbandi/pizza_shop/README.md

 # Pizza shop

-Frontend in ReactJs
+Frontend in ReactJs.
-Backend Java Spring Boot
+Backend Java Spring Boot.
-DB PostgreSql (for that i prepared docker, it is in backend docker-compose.yml)
+DB PostgreSql (for that i prepared docker, it is in backend docker-compose.yml).

-First run the docker
+First run the docker.
 After you need create a db with a name pizza and after create coresponding tables, for that i prepared for you sql file, it is backedn folder data.sql file.

 In the project directory font, you have to "npm start" to run frontent: